dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

     algorithms operate as a black box.
 Yet privacy concerns prevent FB from yielding most data to private users.

+[^metacognition]:Every waking minute is a lie: it's all swimming
+    upstream, which has made me not only stronger, but instinctively aware of the mind's facets, since I have to deal with so many neurological issues.
+I am engaged in constant metacognition.
+To other people, the flaws can be obvious, but most people don't see the parts of my mind that compensate for the flaws.
+Since my short-term memory is weak, I externalize information systems and overcompensate by developing diverse procedural mechanisms to read information that most people filter out, if they are capable of apprehending it at all.
+Leveraging metacognition to systematizing that process causes me to develop functionality that other people don't need to bother with.
+What is crazy is how no one else mentions this or attempts to bring it to my attention whatsoever.
+It's like they're counting on me failing and they don't want to mess it up.
+I'm not sure why I'm so thoroughly alienated that simple honesty or acts of kindness is verboten.

 [^institutionalized]: The quote is from Twilight of the Idols, a book
     that's little more than a short list of post-it notes cobbled